Graduate Department of

 College of Arts and Sciences

-Chair: Xu-Feng Niu; Associate Chair: McGee; Director, Statistical Consulting Center: Ramsier; Director, Graduate Students: Barbu; Professors: Chicken, Huffer, McGee, Niu, Patrangenaru, Sinha, Slate, Srivastava; Associate Professors: Barbu, She, Wu, Zhang; Assistant Professors: Bradley, Linero, Mai, Tao, Yang, Zhang; Teaching Professor: Ramsier; Senior Lecturer: Bose; Professors Emeriti: Hollander, Lin, Meeter, Sethuraman, Zahn
+Chair: Xu-Feng Niu; Associate Chair: Fred Huffer; Director, Undergraduate Studies and Statistical Consulting Center: Ramsier; Director, Graduate Studies: Barbu; Director, Statistical Computing: Srivastava; Director, Biostatistics: Sinha; Director, Statistical Data Science: Slate; Professors: Barbu, Chicken, Huffer, Mai, Niu, Patrangenaru, She, Sinha, Slate, Srivastava, W. Wu, J. Zhang; Associate Professors: Bradley, Cao, H. Zhang; Assistant Professors: Barrientos, Bhattacharya, Huang, Jauch, Loyal, Liu, Stewart; Teaching Professor: Ramsier; Senior Lecturers: Bose, Shows; Professors Emeriti: Hollander, Lin, McGee, Meeter, Sethuraman, Zahn

-The Department of Statistics offers programs leading to the Master of Science (MS) in statistics, the Master of Science in statistics with a major in Statistical Data Science, the Master of Science (MS) in biostatistics and the Doctor of Philosophy (PhD) degrees in statistics and biostatistics.
+The Department of Statistics offers programs leading to the Master of Science (MS) in statistics, the Master of Science in statistics with a major in Statistical Data Science, the Master of Science (MS) in biostatistics, and the Doctor of Philosophy (PhD) degrees in statistics and biostatistics.
+The option of an interdisciplinary degree in Data Science with an emphasis in Statistics is also available.
 The MS and PhD programs prepare students for professional careers in academia, industry, and government.

 The Department of Statistics provides statistical consultation on University research through the Statistical Consulting Center.
 The center works cooperatively with faculty and graduate students throughout FSU in research and plays a role with research teams in the design of experiments and the analysis of data.
 Graduate students who anticipate theses and dissertations involving statistical analyses should plan their programs to include basic training in statistics in order to take full advantage of the services of the center.

-Faculty members of the Department of Statistics are engaged in basic research supported by grants and contracts with such agencies as the National Science Foundation, the National Institutes of Health, the National Imagery and Mapping Agency, and the United States Army Research Office.
+Faculty members of the Department of Statistics are engaged in basic research supported by grants and contracts with such agencies as the National Science Foundation, the National Institutes of Health, the Department of Defense, and the Department of Education.

 Please review all college-wide degree requirements summarized in the "College of Arts and Sciences" chapter of this Graduate Bulletin.